nodeshift-starters/nodejs-rest-http/README.md

 helm install test-app ./nodejs-rest-http-helm
 ```

-This deploys the app to your kube cluster and displayed some commands which you need to run inorder to be able to reach the application.
-Just copy paste and run them.
+This deploys the app to your kube cluster and will output a series of commands depending on what options you have chosen (options like did you set up an ingress and what routing are you using).

+An example of the output can be seen below, this example gives you commands to set the auto-generated pod name and the container port to environment variable so you can just run one command which set up the port-forwading for that port.
+This allows you to access and communicate with the pod from outside the kubernetes cluster.

 ```sh